kobe-joao/ZReviewTender/README.md

 ## Use Authenticating as a service accountAuthenticating as a service account for Google Releated Service

-- follow the steps of [Creating a service account](https://cloud.google.com/docs/authentication/production#create_service_account) in offcial documentation, to create a service account of GCP and download the **GCP JSON Private Key**.
+- follow the steps of [Creating a service account](https://cloud.google.com/docs/authentication/production#create_service_account) in official documentation, to create a service account of GCP and download the **GCP JSON Private Key**.
 - make sure the service account have the right access you need (e.g. Google Translate/Google Ancdroid Publisher API/Google Sheet...)

 ## Google Play Console (Android App)